GiantRobotLabs/giant-robot-autogrid/README.md

 #Description

-Sample iOS autolayout grid project.
+This is a sample iOS grid-based autolayout project.
 The grid can be used to set up interfaces that will size and expand to all screen sizes using autolayout.
+This AutoGrid is set up for a 4x3 grid with 10px padding between the UIViews.

 ---